-- Until the United Kingdom leaves the European Union, passports issued in Guernsey will still reference the European Union.
-After Brexit, passports issued in Guernsey will have a similar design to new passports issued in the UK and will be different from passports issued to EU citizens.
+- Before 31 January 2020, passports issued in Guernsey referenced the European Union (and had burgundy covers).
+After 31 January 2020, passports issued in Guernsey will have a similar design to new passports issued in the UK (with blue covers) and will be different from passports issued to EU citizens.

-- You will not need a passport (though you will still need a form of photographic identification) to travel between the Channel Islands and the UK, but the rules for travel to most other countries in Europe will change if the UK leaves the EU with no deal.
-The new rules will apply to people holding passports issued by the UK, its Overseas Territories and Gibraltar, as well as the Bailiwick of Guernsey, Jersey and the Isle of Man.
+- You will not need a passport (though you will still need a form of photographic identification) to travel between the Channel Islands and the UK throughout the transition period and afterwards.
+Rules for travel to EU countries are likely to change after the transition period (from 31 December 2020). .
+The new rules (after the transition period) will apply to people holding passports issued by the UK, its Overseas Territories and Gibraltar, as well as the Bailiwick of Guernsey, Jersey and the Isle of Man.

 - The new rules will apply for travel to and between countries in the Schengen area.
 You can find a list of the 26 Schengen countries here.

-- If your passport or your child's passport does not meet the new rules on the day you plan to arrive in any of these countries, you should renew the passport before you travel.
+- If your passport or your child's passport would not meet the new rules on the day you plan to arrive in or travel between any of these countries, you should renew the passport before you travel.
 You should apply to renew your passport or your child's passport at least eight weeks before you plan to travel to make sure you have it in time for your trip.
 Please don't delay - we don't want you to have to change your travel plans.

 - You can still use our fast-track passport application service if you need a passport quickly.
 The premium service takes up to eight working days and costs £142 for an adult and £122 for a child.